From Our “Ask a Question” Mailbag: Viking Specific Funeral Directives

 In your example, if you and your husband have only joint accounts he can claim all the funds.
 This leaves nothing for your Viking Funeral.
 Work with your Estate Planning Lawyer to have adequate resources available.

-In this Post, I tried to answer the question How Do I Make My Husband Give me a Viking Funeral.
-Further, I included links to even more detailed information on my website.
-So, let me know how I did, comments and questions are welcome!
+I hope that this article was helpful in explaining Viking Specific Funeral Directives.
+Further, I included links to even more detailed information on my website so you can learn more.
+Therefore, please contact me and let me know how I did.
+Certainly, your comments and questions are welcome!

 Wills, Trusts, Probate, and Estate Litigation, It’s All We Do!